 Monrovia – Gem City of the Foothills

-On West Foothill Boulevard can be seen a number of vintage motor courts including Harding Court, a 1921 property of 15 bungalows, now designated as a historic landmark.
+On West Foothill Boulevard are several vintage motor courts, including Harding Court, a 1921 property of 15 bungalows now designated as a historic landmark.
 Today, the property has been completely restored.

 Further down the road is the historic Aztec Hotel at the corner of Foothill and Magnolia.
-One of the most unique Route 66 structures in California, the hotel was designed in 1925 by architect Robert Stacy-Judd, whose creations were inspired by Mayan and Aztec buildings.
-A local showplace during these early days, the Mayan murals, Native-American themed lobby, brass railings, stained glass, and numerous antiques, awed its guests.
-The historic hotel once also boasted the city’s most prominent beauty salon, barbershop, and pharmacy.
-Restored today, the hotel continues to entertain Route 66 travelers in its casual atmosphere, where you can stay the night or just drop into the hotel’s exotic Elephant Bar and Restaurant.
+One of the unique Route 66 structures in California, the hotel was designed in 1925 by architect Robert Stacy-Judd, whose creations were inspired by Mayan and Aztec buildings.
+A local showplace during these early days, the Mayan murals, Native-American-themed lobby, brass railings, stained glass, and numerous antiques awed its guests.
+The historic hotel once boasted the city’s most prominent beauty salon, barbershop, and pharmacy.
+Restored today, the hotel continues to entertain Route 66 travelers in its casual atmosphere, where you can stay the night or drop into the hotel’s exotic Elephant Bar and Restaurant.

 On the post-1933 alignment of Route 66, at Huntington and Drive and Mayflower Avenue, sits the Pottery Ranch, which has been doing business for decades providing everything from replacement plates to outdoor water fountains.

-If you’re looking for a bit of shopping, Old Town Monrovia provides ten square blocks of quaint main street America providing shops, clubs, cafes, boutiques, and more.
-Between March and December, the streets shut down for the weekly farmer’s market on Friday nights, where you will also find California grown produce, crafts, and a variety of other items.
+If you’re looking for some shopping, Old Town Monrovia provides ten square blocks of quaint main street America providing shops, clubs, cafes, boutiques, and more.
+Between March and December, the streets shut down for the weekly farmer’s market on Friday nights, where you will also find California-grown produce, crafts, and various other items.

 As you near Arcadia, look for the life-size cow marking Mike’s Diary Drive-thru on the southeast corner of Mayflower.